 n = Compounded Interest Frequency

-Let’s take an example.
-Suppose you are investing Rs.1,00,000 in a fixed deposit for a tenure of 3 years at an interest rate of 10%.
+Suppose you are investing Rs.1,00,000 in a fixed deposit for a tenor of 3 years at an interest rate of 10%.

 Now A is your maturity amount = 100000*(1+(10/25))^(4*3)

-Here, P is the principal amount, n is the tenure and r is the interest rate.
+Here, P is the principal amount, n is the tenor and r is the interest rate.

 You can input the fixed deposit amount and tenor to calculate the amount receivable on maturity.
 It also helps you to calculate both cumulative as well as non-cumulative payouts.

-In a Bajaj Finserv 'non-cumulative’ Fixed Deposit scheme, the interest is payable on a monthly, quarterly, half yearly and yearly basis.
+In a Bajaj Finance 'non-cumulative’ Fixed Deposit scheme, the interest is payable on a monthly, quarterly, half yearly and yearly -> basis.
 The scheme will be convenient for an individual who requires a periodic interest payout.

-In a Bajaj Finserv 'cumulative’ Fixed Deposit scheme, the interest is payable at the time of maturity along with the principal and is compounded annually.
-This scheme is suitable for an individual who does not require periodic interest payment and acts as a money multiplier scheme.
+In a Bajaj Finance 'cumulative’ Fixed Deposit scheme, the interest is payable at the time of maturity along with the principal and is compounded annually.
+This scheme is suitable for an individual, who does not require periodic interest payment and acts as a money multiplier scheme.